EMES Foundation

 Trustees

-All four trustees have served since the foundation's establishment in 2014.
+The foundation is managed by four trustees, all of whom have served since the foundation's establishment in 2014.
 No trustees receive remuneration, payments, or benefits from the charity.
+The trustees operate the foundation without employees, making all grant decisions at their discretion.

 How to Apply

 This funder does not have a public application process.
-The foundation appears to operate through trustee discretion, identifying beneficiaries through their extensive network of connections within the Manchester Orthodox Jewish community.
-Given the trustees' involvement in numerous Jewish educational institutions and community organizations in Manchester (including Keren, Magen Ari Trust, Manchester Junior Girls School, and Beis Hatalmud Manchester), grants are likely awarded through these established relationships rather than through open applications.
+The foundation appears to operate through trustee discretion, identifying beneficiaries through their network within the Manchester Orthodox Jewish community.
+Grants are likely awarded through established relationships rather than through open applications.

 Getting on Their Radar